chaunceygardiner/weewx-loopdata/README.md

  * `rainRate`          : Rate of Rain
  * `windchill`         : Wind Chill Factor
  * `FMT_<obs>`         : The above observations expressed as a formatted value, including the units (e.g., '4.8 mph').
  * `LABEL_<obs>`       : The label for the units associted with the observation (e.g., 'mph').
                          This label also applies to the high and low fields for this observation.
  * `UNITS_<obs>`       : The units that the observation is expressed in.
 Also the units for the corresponding HI and LO entries.
 Example: 'mile_per_hour'.
  * `LO_<obs>`          : The minimum value of the observation today.
  * `FMT_LO_<obs>`      : The low observation expressed as a formatted value, including the units (e.g., '4.8 mph').
  * `T_LO<obs>`         : The time of the daily minimum observation.
- * `HI<obs>`           : The maximum value of the observation today.
+ * `HI_<obs>`          : The maximum value of the observation today.
  * `FMT_HI_<obs>`      : The high observation expressed as a formatted value, including the units (e.g., '4.8 mph').
  * `T_HI<obs>`         : The time of the daily maximum observation.
+ * `SUM_<obs>`         : The sum of the observation values reported today.
+SUM_rain is
+                         especially useful for reporting the day's rain.
+ * `FMT_SUM_<obs>`     : The sum of the observation values reported today.
+It is formatted and includes units (e.g., 0.42 in).
  * `COMPASS_<obs>`     : For windDir and windGustDir, text expression for the direction (.e., 'NNE').
  * `10mMaxGust`        : The maximum wind gust in the last 10m.
  * `T_10mMaxGust`      : The time of the max gust (seconds since the epoch).
  * `FMT_10mMaxGust`    : 10mMaxGust expressed as a formatted value ('8.6 mph').
  * `LABEL_10mMaxGust`  : The label of the units for 10mMaxGust (e.g., 'mph').
  * `UNITS_10mMaxGust`  : The units that 10mMaxGust is expressed in (e.g., 'mile_per_hour').
  * `barometerRate`     : The difference in barometer in the last 3 hours (i.e., barometer_3_hours_ago - barometer_now)
  * `DESC_barometerRate`: Shipping forecast descriptions for the 3 hour change in barometer readings (e.g., "Falling Slowly').
  * `FMT_barometerRate`:  Formatted baromter rate (e.g., '0.2 inHg/h').
  * `UNITS_barometerRate`:The units used in baromter rate (e.g., 'inHg_per_hour').
                          barometer readings (e.g., "Falling Slowly').
  * `LABEL_barometerRate`:The label used for baromter rate units (e.g., 'inHg/hr').
  * `windRose`          : An array of 16 directions (N,NNE,NE,ENE,E,ESE,SE,SSE,S,SSW,SW,
                          WSW,W,WNW,NW,NNW) containing the distance traveled in each direction.)
  * `LABEL_windRose`    : The label of the units for windRose (e.g., 'm')
  * `UNITS_windRose`    : The units that windrose values are expressed in (e.g., 'mile').